vostok/hercules/hercules-stream-api/README.md

 `shardCount` - the total logical shards.
 Should be positive.
 Required.

-`take` - maximum events for reading.
+`take` - maximum events to read.
 Required.

 **Request body:**